 The Audit Committee of the board of directors (the "Committee") is composed entirely of directors who are independent under the NYSE listing standards.
 In addition, each member has the accounting or related financial management experience required under the NYSE listing standards.
-Our board of directors has determined that at least one member of the Committee possesses the qualifications of an audit committee financial expert as determined under Regulation S-K Item 407(d) of the Securities Exchange Act of 1934 and has designated Mr. Morrissey as that expert.
-The Committee operates under a written charter adopted by the board of directors that was last amended by the Committee and approved by the board of directors on December 16, 2009.
+Our board of directors has determined that at least one member of the Committee possesses the qualifications of an audit committee financial expert as determined under Regulation S-K Item 407(d) of the Securities Exchange Act of 1934 and has designated Mr. Hawley as that expert.
+The Committee operates under a written charter that was last amended on December 10, 2013.
 A copy of the Committee's charter is available from the Company's Corporate Secretary and made available on the Company's Internet website at www.westarenergy.com.
-As required by the charter, the Committee reviews and reassesses the charter annually and recommends any changes to the board of directors for approval.
+As required by the charter, the Committee reviews and reassesses the charter annually and recommends any changes to the Company's Nominating and Corporate Governance Committee for approval.

-During 2010, at each of its regularly scheduled meetings, the Committee met in separate private sessions with the senior members of the Company's financial management team, the Company's chief audit executive and the Company's independent registered public accounting firm.
+During 2015, at each of its regularly scheduled meetings, the Committee met in separate private sessions with the senior members of the Company's financial management team, the Company's chief audit executive and the Company's independent registered public accounting firm.
 An executive session with only the members of the Committee in attendance was also held at each of these meetings.
 The Committee's agenda is established by the Committee's chairman and the Company's chief audit executive.

 Under the Committee's charter, the Committee has the responsibility to, among other tasks, monitor and provide oversight of management's preparation of the Company's financial statements and management's performance in establishing and maintaining an appropriate system of internal controls related to the financial reporting process.
 The Committee also has the responsibility to review the qualifications, independence and performance of the Company's independent registered public accounting firm is responsible for auditing the Company's consolidated financial statements and expressing an opinion as to whether they are presented fairly, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
 The independent registered public accounting firm is also responsible for expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
-This opinion is based on an audit conducted by the independent registered public accounting firm in accordance with the standards of the Public Company Accounting Oversight Board.
-During 2010, the Company's independent registered public accounting firm was Deloitte & Touche LLP.
+This opinion is based on an audit conducted by the independent registered public accounting firm in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB").
+During 2015, the Company's independent registered public accounting firm was Deloitte & Touche LLP.

 In performing its functions, the Committee acts only in an oversight capacity and relies necessarily on the work and assurances provided to it by management and on opinions made to it by the Company's independent registered public accounting firm in its report.
-Accordingly, the oversight provided by the Committee should not be considered as providing an independent basis for determining that management has established and maintained appropriate internal controls related to the financial reporting process, that the financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or that the audit of the Company's financial statements and effectiveness of the Company's internal control over financial reporting by the independent registered public accounting firm has been carried out in accordance with the standards of the Public Company Accounting Oversight Board.
+Accordingly, the oversight provided by the Committee should not be considered as providing an independent basis for determining that management has established and maintained appropriate internal controls related to the financial reporting process, that the financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or that the audit of the Company's financial statements and effectiveness of the Company's internal control over financial reporting by the independent registered public accounting firm has been carried out in accordance with the standards of the PCAOB.